DDurant94/Library_management_system_MySQL/README.md

 Each book can be viewed on its own or the user can view the whole library.
 (Future updates of viewing: View By Author, View By Genre, View By Letter/Letters, View By Availability)
 5. Checking in/out:
 Ability to check books in or out.
-6. Delteing Book:
+6. Deleting Book:
 Ability to remove books

 Users:
 1. Adding:
-Each users needs a First and Last name (authenticator for name to chack if it meets standards), and Library ID.
+Each users needs a First and Last name (authenticator for name to check if it meets standards), and Library ID.
 (Future updates: Account Balance for Late Fees.
 After a set amount user can not check out books)
 2. Editing:
-Each user can be edited and ajusted in all aspects.
+Each user can be edited and adjusted in all aspects.
 3. Viewing:
 Each user can be viewed showing Name, Library ID, Database ID, and Book that person has checked out.
 4. Deleting: